-ONE The stroller.
-This by far required the most investigation work.
-I had a stroller that connected to my car seat that I’d used for Luke and Kate (this one), and then a double stroller for jogging and walks with the two of them (this one by Thule, still have).
+1) The stroller: this by far required the most investigation work.
+I had a stroller that connected to my car seat that I’d used for Luke and Kate (this one), and then a double stroller for jogging and walks with the two of them (this one by Thule, still have, still use multiple times a week and love).
 This time, I knew I wanted something that could flex to the need I had in the moment, for when I only have the carseat, or only one of the big kids, or both, or one carseat and one toddler, or one carseat and the big kid kick board, etc etc. I need flexibility!

-There were two strollers that seemed to be closest to my needs and I ultimately ended up with the Uppababy Vista (I have the Henry blue color way).
-We purchased this main stroller frame that comes with a bassinet and regular seat, the rumble seat, upper adapters (which allow for the carseat and seat on stroller), the kick board and I’ll probably get the cup holder one of these days.
+There were two strollers that seemed to be closest to my needs and I ultimately ended up with the Uppababy Vista (I have the Henry blue colorway).
+We purchased the frame that comes with a bassinet and carseat and then purchased separately the rumble seat (which you can see here), upper adapters (which allow for the carseat and seat on stroller), the kick board and I’ll probably get the cup holder one of these days.

-Maybe this seems like a lot of bells and whistles, but we’ve use every last one and it really is awesome (the bassinet the least of these, which is included so there’s not much saving on that one).
-I have a few key accessories in the back of my car at all times so that no matter where I end up, I have every configuration necessary.
+Maybe this seems like a lot of bells and whistles (well, it really was..), but we’ve use every last one and it really is awesome (the bassinet the least of these, which is included pretty much no matter what, so there’s not much saving on that one).
+I have these few key accessories in the back of my car at all times so that no matter where I end up, I have every configuration necessary.
 This thing is my third, fourth and fifth arm, it’s been so smooth to use, perfect for a long walk, quick trip into the grocery store, tons of storage, easy fold up.
 I could go on.

 THREE Carrier.
 Oh bless you carrier creators.
 I have the Happy baby wrap, which I’ve had since Luke.
-It’s been wonderful but for some reason, Emma is not liking it like the other two did!
+I’ve loved it, and want to try this Tula one next, available at Anthropologie.
 So I’ve got a Wildbird too.
 Instead of taking time to wrap on like the Happy wrap (or any of the like: Solly, Moby, etc), I’m able to slip the ring sling on and be on my way a little faster.